Medicinal product regulation and product liability in Mexico: overview

 Authorisation and abridged procedure

-There is a linkage system between COFEPRIS and the Mexican Institute of Industrial Property (IMPI).
-This is to prevent the granting of marketing authorisations in violation of exclusive rights.
+There is a linkage system between COFEPRIS and the Mexican Institute of Industrial Property (IMPI), which aims to prevent the granting of marketing authorisations in violation of exclusive rights.
 According to the IP Regulations, IMPI must publish every six months a gazette that includes patents covering allopathic medicines (Linkage Gazette).
 The initial IMPI position was that only patents relating to a compound were relevant to linkage review (excluding formulation and use patents).
 On 31 July 2012, for the first time the IMPI included formulation patents in the Linkage Gazette, in accordance with a 2010 ruling of the Mexican Supreme Court.
 (Jurisprudence No. 2a./J.7/2010, Federal Judicial Gazette, No. XXXI, page 135).

 Under the linkage regulations, at the filing of the application, the applicant must prove that it is the owner or licensee of the patent of the active ingredient of the product (recorded with the IMPI), or state under oath that their application does not violate the list of products published in the Linkage Gazette and observes patent law.

-Biologics and biocomparables.
-The General Health Law and its regulations have been reformed to establish rules for the approval of biologics and biocomparables.
-Although industry participants welcomed these amendments, specific rules to approve biocomparables have caused debate.
+Although industry participants welcomed amendments to approve biologics, specific rules to approve follow-ons have caused debate.
 There is currently no indication of a data protection period for biologics.
 The recognition of data package exclusivity rights for biologics can only currently be achieved through litigation (see Question 11).
 Accordingly, there are also concerns regarding the accurate application by COFEPRIS of the linkage provisions.

 Key stages and timing